oroinc/OroCRMMarketingBundle/src/Oro/Bundle/MarketingActivityBundle/README.md

 - Soft bounce Count
 - Hard bounce Count

-Using these functions may be useful when statistics on several activities should be displayed on a single report grid.
+These functions may be useful when displaying the statistics for several activities on a single report grid.